How to Let Things Come to You. Updated 12/31/21

 - keeping your promises to yourself

 Of course, you don’t have to do all of these things at once!
-In fact, I could write a blog post about every single one of them.
+In fact, I could write about every single one of them.

-By this I don’t mean the big promises we’re endlessly encouraged to make in January.
+By this I don’t mean the big promises you’re endlessly encouraged to make in January.
 You know, the resolutions, goals, intentions.